 IRAs are fabulous, but if your employer offers a 401(k) match, you need to start there.

-3. Keeping all of your money in one fund
+3. Keeping all your money in one stock

-With so many choices, there is little reason to leave all of your eggs in one basket.
-What’s more, avoid investing all of your retirement funds only in your company’s stock.
+When you invest, it’s risky to leave all your eggs in one basket by investing in a single stock.
+The same goes for investing all your retirement funds only in your company’s stock.

 4. Ignoring fund fees